March 27, 2015

 On game day, you sit and happily cheer for your favorite team.
 Suddenly, disaster strikes.
 The scoreboard goes dark.
 All of the fans gasp.
 This, of course, sends you into panic mode and you scramble to figure out what’s wrong.

 Now, you may think this example is a bit extreme, but just remember what happened during Super Bowl XLVII.
 Millions of people watched as the stadium lights suddenly went out.
 The game had to be delayed while this was fixed.

 How can a CMMS help sports arenas that are hosting March Madness?

 A CMMS allows workers to schedule preventive maintenance checks.
-Basically, this means that equipment check-ups can be scheduled to occur on a regular basis.
+This means that equipment check-ups can be scheduled to occur on a regular basis.
 This helps avoid issues because workers aren’t waiting until something goes wrong to inspect equipment.
 They can easily identify potential problems and do any necessary work before the equipment breaks down.
-A CMMS can really decrease the risk of equipment deterioration.
+A CMMS can decrease the risk of equipment deterioration.

 Preventative maintenance can also help with less obvious issues, such as concession stand or bathroom breakdowns.
 By implementing a CMMS, sporting arenas can be better prepared for hosting March Madness games.
 When maintenance is performed well, it should be transparent to everyone else.

 Sometimes, even if you have done all of the preventative maintenance checks, equipment still malfunctions.
 If the scoreboard goes out and there is no CMMS in place, there’s a good chance that people are scrambling to find out what the issue is, and who is around to fix it.